pharoah/ResumeApp/README.md

 - Projects - List of projects
 - Awards - Research papers and achievements
 - Email, Github Profile and Linkedin Profile

+You can check this profile - [Wali Farooqui](https://walifarooqui.com)

 ## How to Replicate